Quick Start

 npm install @arcium-hq/clientOverview

-This guide will walk you through the complete flow of using the Arcium TypeScript SDK to submit and process encrypted computations:
+This guide will walk you through the complete flow of using the Arcium TypeScript SDK to submit and process confidential computations:

 - Setup: Configure your Anchor provider and Arcium cluster connection